David Sassoon & Co.: History

 Established 1832 in Bombay (today Mumbai) by David Sassoon (1792–1864), a Baghdadi Jewish businessman.
 The company was set up in a small counting house at 9 Tamarind Street (does not exist any longer) initially involved in banking activities and property investments.
 But it soon started to deal successfully in all sorts of commodities like precious metals, silks, gums, spices, wool and wheat.
-But by that time it specialised in trading Indian cotton yarn and opium from Bombay to China.
-The latter was promoted by the First Opium War and the Treaty of Nanking in 1842 between the United Kingdom and the Chinese Qing dynasty.
-For the fast transport of the opium David Sassoon & Co. ran its own so called ″opium clippers".
+But by that time it specialised in trading Indian cotton yarn, and trafficking opium from Bombay to China.
+The latter was endorsed by the United Kingdom during and after the First Opium War and the Treaty of Nanking in 1842.
+For the fast trafficking of the opium David Sassoon & Co. ran its own so called ″opium clippers".

 As David Sassoon & Co. expanded it set up branches in India (Calcutta, Karachi), in Hongkong (est. 1843), in China (Canton, Hankow, Shanghai (est. 1845)), in Japan (Kobe, Nagasaki, Yokohama), in the Persian Gulf (Bagdad) and in the United Kingdom (London, Manchester).

 Like the Rothschilds in Europe David Sassoon placed his many sons as heads of newly established branches of his company.
 But he remained the sole owner of the business until 1852, when his son Abdallah Sassoon (1818–1896) joined him as a partner, followed by his second son Elias David Sassoon (1820–1880) shortly afterwards.

 During the 1860s David Sassoon & Co. started to dominate the opium trade between India and China.
 By purchasing unharvested crop directly from Indian producers it was able to undercut British competitors which had obtained supplies from middlemen.
-Dent & Co., which had formerly dominated the Indian-Chinese opium trade, went bankrupt in 1867, while Jardine Matheson ceased to be an important opium dealer either in India or China by the early 1870s.
-By then David Sassoon & Co. handled around 70% of the trading volume in Indian opium.
-Jardine Matheson ended its opium trade in 1872, when its last remaining major client, ″Rustomjee Eduljee″ in Bombay, closed.
+Dent & Co., which had formerly dominated Indian-Chinese opium trafficking, went bankrupt in 1867, while Jardine Matheson ceased to be an important opium dealer either in India or China by the early 1870s.
+By then David Sassoon & Co. handled around 70% of the trafficked volume in Indian opium.
+Jardine Matheson ended its opium trafficking in 1872, when its last remaining major client, ″Rustomjee Eduljee″ in Bombay, closed.

 In 1867, three years after the death of the company's founder, his second son, Elias David Sassoon, broke away from his family's company because of personal resentments between him and his other brothers.
 He set up his own firm, called "E.D.
 Sassoon & Co.", starting to trade in dried fruits, nankeen, metals, tea, silk, spices and camphor from modest offices in Bombay and Shanghai.
 It soon proved to be more energetic than David Sassoon & Co. and by the later Edwardian years its capital was two to three times as much (£1.25m to £1.5m) as the nominal capital of David Sassoon & Co. (£0.5m).